Use your keyboard arrow keys to navigate

 Insights

-Of all 10 measurable dimensions, 'Local Impact' (85/100), 'Rigour' (85/100) and 'Safe' (82/100) received the highest average levels of agreement overall.
-This indicates that respondents were most likely to agree that it was important the event was happening here, it made them feel safe and welcome, and it was well thought through and put together.
-'Belonging' (73/100) was the dimension that received the lowest average agreement, indicating that of all comparable dimensions, respondents were least likely to agree that the event made them feel part of the community.
+Of the ten dimensions measured, 'Local Impact' (85/100), 'Rigour' (85/100) and 'Safe' (82/100) received the highest average levels of agreement overall.
+This indicates that respondents were most likely to agree that it was important the event was happening here, that it made them feel safe and welcome, and it was well thought through and put together.
+'Belonging' (73/100) was the dimension that received the lowest average agreement, while still a positive result it shows that respondents were less likely to agree that the event made them feel part of the community.
 'Belonging' also had the largest interquartile range, indicating that responses to this statement were the most varied out of all comparable dimensions.

 Unsplash — Photo: Raul Varzar